S-J-K-F/KeyTD/README.md

 # 9/16 - Created the main map.
 Created the path.
 Created enemy that follows path.
 # 9/17 - Touched up the map.
 Added enemys going through the map.
 Started making a tower.
 # 9/18 - Finished the map.
 Continued creating the tower.
 Updated the enemy pathing.
+# 9/20 - Changed some sprites.
+Revamped enemy pathing.
+Continued the firing of bullets code.
+35:35